Pairing phase diagram for electron-doped cuprates in the square-lattice $t-U-V$ Hubbard model: Results and discussion

 To clearly illustrate the competitive interplay and distinct characteristics of the effective $d$-wave, $d_{xy}$-wave and $p$-wave pairing phases, we present simulations traversing the vertical trajectory in the phase diagram at $\delta=$ 0.153.
 This approach enables a visualization of how these pairing phases differentiate and compete within the phase space, as depicted in Fig.\ \ref{fig2}.
 Firstly, we found that in the absence of $V$, the dominant pairing in the system is the $d$-wave, and its intensity increases with the increase of $U$.
 The behavior of the $d$-wave pairing varies significantly depending on $U$ as the NN interaction transitions from attractive ($V<0$) to repulsive ($V>0$).
-As $V$ varies, the behavior of the $d$-wave pairing strength can be categorized into two regimes: (i) Weak Coupling Regime ($U = 1,\ 2$), the $d$-wave pairing strength slowly decreases with the $V$ shifts from attraction to repulsion.
-Under extreme NN repulsion ($V>0$), the $d$-wave pairing strength becomes negative, indicating strong suppression of the $d$-wave phase; (ii) Intermediate Coupling Regime ($U = 3,\ 4$, particularly $U=4$): For $V < 0$ , the $d$-wave pairing strength remains relatively stable.
-But for $V>0$, the $d$-wave pairing strength declines significantly as $V$ increases, indicating substantial suppression of the $d$-wave pairing phase under NN repulsion.
+As $V$ varies, the behavior of the $d$-wave pairing strength can be categorized into two regimes: (i) Weak Coupling Regime ($U = 1,\ 2$), the $d$-wave pairing strength rapidly decreases with the $V$ shifts from attraction to repulsion.
+Under extreme NN repulsion ($V>0$), the $d$-wave pairing strength becomes negative, indicating strong suppression of the $d$-wave phase; (ii) Intermediate Coupling Regime ($U = 3,\ 4$, particularly $U=4$): As $V$ increases, the $d$-wave pairing strength slowly decreases continuously, indicating substantial suppression of the $d$-wave pairing phase under NN repulsion.

 In the weak coupling regime, the strength of the $p$-wave pairing increases dramatically with the enhancement of attraction $V$, rapidly surpassing the strength of the $d$-wave pairing.
 Conversely, in the intermediate coupling regime, the $p$-wave pairing remains suppressed until $V$ attains a critical threshold, whereupon it undergoes a rapid surge.
 Notably, when $V\geq0$, the $p$-wave pairing is completely absent, highlighting that $p$-wave pairing is exclusively facilitated by NN electron attraction ($V < 0$), while NN repulsion impedes the $p$-wave pairing formation.
 Furthermore, our analysis explores the behavior of the $d_{xy}$-wave pairing under variations in $V$.
 Regardless of whether $V$ is attractive or repulsive, increasing $V$ consistently fosters the growth of $d_{xy}$-wave pairing.
 This effect is particularly pronounced under strong repulsion $V$, where $d_{xy}$-wave pairing grows significantly and ultimately surpass the $d$-wave pairing.
 This phenomenon is closely linked to the suppression of $d$-wave pairing observed in electron-doped cuprates.